GameMaker: GameMaker Language

 GameMaker Language (GML) is GameMaker's scripting language.
 It is an imperative, dynamically typed language commonly likened to JavaScript and C-like languages.

-The language's default mode of operation on native platforms is via a stack machine; it can also be source-to-source compiled to C++ via LLVM for higher performance.
-On HTML5, GML is source-to-source compiled to JavaScript with optimizations and minification applied in non-debug builds.
+The language's default mode of operation on native platforms is a bytecode stack machine.
+Alternatively, the YoYo Compiler (YYC) transpiles GML to C++, which is then compiled to native code by the target platform's own C++ toolchain, trading longer build times for higher runtime performance.
+On HTML5, GML is source-to-source compiled to JavaScript with optimisations and minification applied in non-debug builds.

 GML Visual

 GML Visual (originally called "Drag and Drop") is GameMaker's visual scripting tool.
 GML Visual allows developers to perform common tasks (like instantiating objects, calling functions, or working with files and data structures) without having to write a single line of code.
 It is largely aimed at novice users.

 While historically GML Visual remained fairly limited in what can be comfortably done with it, GameMaker Studio 2 had seen an overhaul to the system, allowing more tasks to be done with GML Visual, and having it translate directly to code (with an in-IDE preview for users interested in migrating to code).